oktadev/okta-blog/_source/_posts/2022-04-05-state-of-ffi-java.md

 - Native interface access for C/C++/Assembly
 - Simpler to use compared to JNI
-- Dynamic binding.
-No need to write any C binding code manually
+- Dynamic binding, no need to write any C binding code manually
 - Widely used and mature library

 **Cons**